TimAngus321/portfolio-redesign/README.md

 - Use useNavigate normally ✅
 - Update CSS with new ways to deal with responsive layouts ✅
 - Replace home page animation with interactive framer motion gradient blob ✅
+- Make more resuable components
+- Split up logic in hooks
+- Use more conventional react structure

 ## Add to next Version